 </dependencyManagement>

-Those are few examples.
-So whenever you work next time in maven, try to explore this feature.
+Those are a few examples.
+So whenever you work next time in Maven, try to explore this feature.

 POM files are more than just dependencies.
-For example organization and licenses, the URL of where the project lives, the project’s dependencies, plugins, profiles and many such things.
-It also control the complete build process of the project.
+For example organization and licenses, the URL of where the project lives, the project’s dependencies, plugins, profiles, and many such things.
+It also controls the complete build process of the project.

 Happy Learning !!